ocoretech/CTF-workbook/VulnLawyers.md

 # **CTF Challenges (HackingHub)**
 https://app.hackinghub.io/

+### Hey folks, in this blog I'm going to share how to get started in CTF(HackingHub) and complete the challenges step by step.
+Let's jump into it.

+Before knowing about how things work in CTF let’s first understand what CTF is, what we do in CTF, what is a flag, and how CTF helps you to develop your hacking skills.

-### Capture the Flag(CTF) is a type of information security competition that challenges competitors to solve a variety of tasks.
+Capture the Flag(HackingHub) is a type of information security competition that challenges competitors to solve a variety of tasks.
 It is a special type of cybersecurity competition designed to challenge computer participants to solve computer security problems or capture and defend computer systems.
-We will start with the first challenge.
+Let' get nto it and start our first challenge.

 ### **CTF Challenges solutions**